MarkNahabedian/DesignWithSVG/hershey/README.md

 render_text.js provides the JavaScript function renderText for rendering small amounts of text as SVG.
-It takes a parent element to add child SVG elements to, a font as read from a file written by extract_font.py, a string of text and an optional kerning table.
+It takes a parent element to add child SVG elements to, a font as read from a file (previusly written by extract_font.py), a string of text and an optional kerning table.
 The font files do not appear to have the proper spacing between glyphs.
 The kerning table allows one to add additional spacing between any specified pair of characters.  fonts/Sans_1-stroke.kerning contains a